 We changed our interviews and direct Objective questions for the second- and third-year Biology Majors ("tweener") level students to a Data Analysis assessment activity.
-This is the second year using a data analysis year, and the Biology Faculty redesigned this portion of the University's Student Performance Days (SPD), again.
-To be more of a data analysis component.
+This is the second year using a data analysis year, and the Biology Faculty redesigned this portion of the University's Student Performance Days (SPD), again. to be more of a data analysis component.
 Two weeks prior to assessment, students were emailed three peer-reviewed journal articles.
 On the SPD, students were asked to choose two of the three articles and then answer the subset of specific questions regarding the figures and the data for those 2 articles.
 On SPD, students were provided SurveyMonkey links to the questions for the three articles and given 2 hours to complete the Article Reviews.
 While we feel this was definitely a worthwhile activity, we do feel there are still some modifications to use this as a learning tool for data analysis as well as meet an objective.
 Therefore, next year we plan to only have two articles, so there will be no student choice in terms of article to read and comprehend, and there will be a single question for each article the students will be required to answer.
 This year each faculty wrote questions for the article they chose, next year we plan to write a single question (possibly with multiple parts or prompts) for each article to ensure the types of questions are more similar.
 This change will provide us the ability to truly assess each student's ability to analyze data and to assess students on a more equal level.
 This change came at the expense of Direct Written Questions portion of assessment, and we are extremely satisfied with this change.
 We know we need to refine our assessment tools to help ensure our students are assessed on a more individual level and equally by each faculty.

 Each year we have the "tweener" group complete a short survey self-reporting their Shadowing experiences for the previous summer (Summer 2020), the Winter Break, and any plans they are working on for Summer (2021).
 However, this year we decided to have everyone except our graduating students (first - third years) complete this survey in order for our freshman to participate on SPD since some other events were cancelled.
+For our Biology BS PreMed majors, 59% of them report shadowing in at least one of the three timeframes, while 78% of our Biology BS PreVet majors reported a shadowing experience in at least one of the three timeframes.
 The Biology Faculty liked this change and plan to keep the survey of shadowing to all of our non-graduating Biology majors.
-While this is not a direct objective for our Biology BA students, it is definitely beneficial for the Biology faculty to know if they are doing the things outside of the curriculum for them to be successful in the next stage of their Biology career.